zyvy/Udacity-SQL-Notes/Lesson-3-Aggregations.md

 ### COUNT
 The COUNT function gives you the total number of records in a table or the number of non-null records in a particular column in a table.
 COUNT works in columns with numerical values, but also in other columns.
 That's not true of some functions, like SUM and AVG.

+ The COUNT() function counts all rows, regardless of whether any columns contain NULL values, while COUNT(column_name) counts only non-NULL values in the specified column.

 An example,
 ```sql
 SELECT COUNT(*) AS order_count